 In a JTAG device that fully complies to IEEE1149.1-2001, TDI and TMS are sampled on the rising edge of TCK, and TDO changes on the falling edge of TCK.
 To take advantage of these properties, DSTREAM samples TDO on the rising edge of TCK and changes its TDI and TMS signals on the falling edge of TCK.
 This means that with a fully compliant target, issues with minimum setup and hold times can always be resolved by decreasing the TCK frequency, because this increases the separation between signals changing and being sampled.

 There are no separate timing requirements for adaptive clocking mode, because the minimum Tbsch and Tbscl times are identical and are the same as for non-adaptive clocking.
-Tbsis and Tbsih are relative to RTCK rising, and not TCK rising, as RTCK is used to sample TDO in adaptive clocking mode.
+Tbsis and Tbsih are relative to RTCK rising, and not TCK rising, because RTCK samples TDO in adaptive clocking mode.

 The only real timing difference is that in adaptive mode, DSTREAM samples TDO on the rising edge of RTCK and not TCK, so TDO timing is relative to RTCK.